m3x1m0m/UppSense/README.md

 [Sming](https://github.com/SmingHub/Sming) framework.
 This enables IoT applications very easily.

-In the UML diagram above it is examplary shown how the software works.
+In the UML diagram above it is examplarily shown how the software works.
 Providers and receivers can be tied together in pairs to enable an easy way to exchange data.